The Old Town Hall’s Environmental Initiative

 - Waste is separated into general, mixed recyclable and confidential.
 Recycling bins are located in all staff areas.

-- 100% recycled paper is used for printing and staff use recycled paper notepads.
-We also re-use ring binders, plastic wallets and other stationary and office equipment.
+- We re-use ring binders, plastic wallets and other stationary and office equipment.

 - All printing defaults to double sided, and uses a low intensity ink setting.